Azzrk-Docs/solid-principles/README.md

 This principle emphasizes that a class, module, or function should be responsible for only one specific task.
 Each unit of code should have a single, well-defined responsibility and should focus exclusively on fulfilling that responsibility.

+* Main concept :

+  **"There should never be more than one reason for a class to change."**

+This means a class should change only if there’s a modification to the single responsibility it owns.
+If a class is responsible for more than one task, changes to any of those tasks could impact the class, leading to increased complexity and a higher likelihood of bugs.